The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 Transformation

 They're a new configuration, a new forest, one suited to bare soil and full sun.
-They hold the soil, fix nitrogen, and create shade for the next generation of tree seedlings.The phase change from a monolithic, vulnerable old-growth into a diverse, fire-adapted early community brings with it a return of animals.
+They hold the soil, fix nitrogen, and create shade for the next generation of tree seedlings.It's a shift from an old and vulnerable forest to a diverse and fire-adapted community.
+Animals can finally return.

 -